 Prepare all required documentation

-You will need to apply to residency programs via ERAS will all required documentation included.
+You will need to apply to residency programs via ERAS with required documentation included.
 Ensure that your personal statement(s), common application form, cv have high quality and no mistakes.

 Select the right programs to apply to